NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 These disorders include the following:

 FHBL1, FHBL2, and ABL share the findings of acanthocytosis, dysarthria, neuropathy, and areflexia, but differ in that ABL, FHBL1, and FHBL2 have pigmentary retinopathy and do not have basal ganglia involvement.
-ABL, FHBL1, and FHBL2 are caused by mutations affecting the microsomal triglyceride transfer protein causing vitamin E deficiency.
+ABL, FHBL1, and FHBL2 are caused by pathogenic variants affecting the microsomal triglyceride transfer protein causing vitamin E deficiency.
 ABL is inherited in an autosomal recessive manner.
 FHBL1 and FHBL2 have clinical manifestations in both the homozygous and heterozygous states.

 A second group of neuroacanthocytosis syndromes predominantly affects the central nervous system, in particular the basal ganglia, resulting in a chorea syndrome resembling Huntington disease.
 These disorders include the following:

 • Chorea-acanthocytosis (ChAc) is characterized by chorea, myopathy, progressive cognitive and behavioral changes, and seizures.
 Mean age of onset is approximately 35 years, although ChAc can develop as early as the first decade or as late as the seventh decade.
+VPS13A is the only gene in which mutation is currently known to cause ChAc; inheritance is autosomal recessive.

 Management